daelsepara/turbo-pascal-assembly/01FE-CONVERT-NUMBER.md

 SYS:0217 C3            RET
 ```

 This puts the remainder back in AL then returns to the calling subroutine.
 If this was called from SYS:0200, it would have converted the upper digit already and will now proceed to SYS:0203 and convert the lower digits.
 Otherwise, it will return to the caller.

-Because it is a **NEAR RET**, it can only be called from within the SYS code segment.
+Because it returns with a **NEAR RET**, it can only be called from within the system library.

 [Back](README.md)